-During the fiscal year ended August 27, 2011, we generated cash from operating activities of \$86.2 million resulting primarily from net income of

-\$76.5 million, net of non-cash amounts charged for depreciation, amortization and accretion of \$66.3 million and share based compensation of \$6.7 million.
-We also generated cash as a result of increases in accounts payable and accruals of \$12.5 million and increases in accrued and deferred taxes of \$10.2 million.
-Our cash inflows were partially offset by increases in our accounts receivable, as well as increases in our inventories and rental merchandise in-service, which were anticipated.
-Accounts receivable increased by \$20.9 million primarily due to the increase in core laundry operations and Specialty Garment revenues as well as a slight deterioration in the overall age of the receivables.
-Inventories increased \$28.4 million and merchandise in service increased \$36.4 million related to higher levels of new garments being placed in service to support both our new account sales as well as our existing wearer base.
-As a result, a higher level of new inventory was manufactured to support this increased demand for new garments.
-We do not expect as high of a cash outflow related to working capital in fiscal 2012.
-We used cash to, among other things, invest \$63.8 million in capital expenditures and fund the acquisition of businesses in the amount of approximately \$32.6 million.
+During the fiscal year ended August 25, 2012, we generated cash from operating activities of \$161.7 million resulting primarily from net income of \$95.0 million, net of non-cash amounts charged for depreciation, amortization and accretion of \$67.9 million and share based compensation of \$6.7 million.
+We also generated cash as a result of decreases in prepaid taxes of \$11.4 million, increases in accounts payables and accruals of \$1.8 million and decreases in inventories of \$0.6 million.
+Our cash inflows were partially offset by increases in rental merchandise in service of \$12.0 million, increases in accounts receivables of \$7.6 million, and increases in prepaid expenses of \$1.8 million.
+We used cash to, among other things, invest \$74.5 million in capital expenditures and pay down debt in the amount of approximately \$15.4 million.